optimalstrategy/ppga/README.md

 There's two implementations of the transpiler, in [Rust](ppga) and [C++](./ppga-cpp/README.md).

 ## Syntax Highlighting
 There's a syntax highlighting plugin for vscode.
-It maybe installed from the [vscode-ppga](vscode-ppga) directory.
+It can be installed from the [vscode-ppga](vscode-ppga) directory.

 ## Language Reference